ngspipes/main/docs/ToolsRepository.md

              <input> <output> <step 1> ...
 ```

-**Example 3.9:**
+**Example 3.10: Executing Trimmomatic in the command line for single-ended data.**

 For paired-end data, two input files, and 4 output files are specified, 2 for the 'paired' output where both reads survived the processing, and 2 for corresponding 'unpaired' output where a read survived, but the partner read did not.
-Thus, it appears in the description how to executed this command in this version
+Thus, it appears in the description presented in Exampl 3.11 how to executed this command in this version.

 ```
 java -jar <path to trimmomatic.jar> PE